rbrush/clara-tools/README.md

 Experimental tooling for exploring and working with Clara-based rulesets.

-See the [clara-rules project](https://github.com/rbrush/clara-rules) for detailson Clara.
+See the [clara-rules project](https://github.com/rbrush/clara-rules) for details on Clara.

 ## License